-For eight years running, BC has had the highest child poverty rate in Canada.
+BC now has the second-highest child poverty rate in Canada, and that's after eight years in a row of having the highest child poverty rate.
 The story of child poverty is very much a story of low wages.
-The vast majority of BC's poor children live in families with some paid work.
-And in 2009 (the last year for which we have data), almost half (48%) lived in families where at least one adult had a full-time, full-year job.
+In 2010 (the last year for which we have data), almost half of poor children (43%) lived in families where at least one adult had a full-time, full-year job and a majority lived in families with some paid work (part-year or part-time).